itsdaniele/SUPA/README.md

 ## Cell Grid Conversion

-Need to specify the bin width and number of bins (currently hardcoded).
+Need to specify the bin width and number of bins (currently hardcoded)

+## Canonical Datasets

+The datasets can be downloaded from the following [link](https://drive.switch.ch/index.php/s/JYIQ9iQlnzoG1jR).

+They can be loaded with `torch.load()` utility.
+Each dataset is a python list of data points (or showers).
+Each shower is represented as a list of layers, and each layer is a list of points.
+Each point is a list of three features (x and y coordinates and the energy E).
+The script `SimulatorData.py` provides pytorch dataloaders for reading the SUPA datasets.